Not an American user?

 DescriptionAnimal Crossing: City Folk is the Wii incarnation of the Animal Crossing series.
 As in the previous version, players assume the role of a new resident in a town populated and run by animals.
 Players can interact with townsfolk, write letters, send presents, dig for fossils, fish, catch bugs, etc...
-Time in the game uses the internal Wii's clock and calender.
-As such, time and seasons happen at the same time as in the real life.
-Therefore, some events only happen at certain day of the week, or even at special day in the year (such as Christmas at December 25th)
+Time in the game uses the internal Wii's clock and calendar.
+As such, time and seasons happen at the same time as in real life.
+Therefore, some events only happen at a certain day of the week, or even on special days in the year (such as Christmas on December 25th).

 - "街へいこうよ どうぶつの森" -- Japanese spelling

 - "Machi he Ikou: Doubutsu no Mori" -- Japanese title

 - "Animal Crossing: Let's Go to the City" -- European title

 - "타운으로 놀러가요 동물의 숲" -- Korean spelling

 Part of the Following Groups